alenkis/alenkis/content/blog/semigroup/index.md

 \
 In conclusion, `Semigroup` gives us a way to combine or merge entities of the same type, whatever that type may be, as long as we provide a default (initial) value.

-[^1]: [Semigroup](https://en.wikipedia.org/wiki/Semigroup) is an algebraic structure consisting of a set together with an associative binary operation.\
+[^1]: [Semigroup](https://en.wikipedia.org/wiki/Semigroup) is an algebraic structure consisting of a set together with an associative binary operation.
 [^2]: [Typeclass](https://en.wikipedia.org/wiki/Type_class) is a way to achieve polymorphism.
-[Great resource on typescript typeclasses](https://paulgray.net/typeclasses-in-typescript/)
+Here's a great [resource](https://paulgray.net/typeclasses-in-typescript/) on typescript typeclasses!